Google’s latest unveiling will revolutionise Google search. But what does Project Magi mean for ecommerce?

 Project Magi is the name of the internal project that will become the new Google search engine.
-It is poised to replace the current Google search model.
+It is part of a raft of new features including Google Merchant Center Next and YouTube Shorts Ads, and is poised to replace the current Google search model.
 This is a huge deal as Google is the number 1 search engine in the world administering over 8.5 billion searches a day.

 The recent success of OpenAI and ChatGPT – with many choosing to use the product over Google search when looking for information – has shown the potential of AI in improving search.
 Although not perfect, ChatGPT can often provide more information more quickly than a Google search.
 Project Magi (or perhaps Google Magi?) is a sign that Google will not go down without a fight.
 It shows the company is taking AI seriously and wants to create a technology that rivals ChatGPT (which just so happens to be co-owned by Microsoft).

 The company has so far only released Bard, their alternative to ChatGPT.
 Currently only available in limited and early access, the technology had a poor launch but offers many of the same functions as ChatGPT.
 Project Magi is going one step further.

 What do we know about the project so far?

 Information on the project has been limited but interesting.
 There’s definitely a lot to consider for those in ecommerce.